rob-murray/os-leaflet/README.md

 map.addLayer(openspaceLayer);
 ```

-Don't forget to set the map centre to somewhere in Great Britain too.
+Don't forget to set the map centre to somewhere in Great Britain too 😉

 See [our demo](http://rob-murray.github.io/os-leaflet/) for an example of using the layer.